pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

 The optional "--fast" flag will produce a non-standard audio track which, even if faster, should be still loadable by the real computer.

+## Disabling autorun

+Appmake generates .P files that autorun by default, specify `-Cz--disable-autorun` to prevent this behaviour.

 # Supported clones

 All the ZX81 clones are compatible to the z88dk generated code, including the Ringo R-470.